 Protecting Immigrant Families - Michigan

 The PIF Michigan Campaign started in 2018, in response to fighting against Trump-era revision of the public charge rule - a cruel policy that created a "wealth test" which threatened the health, nutrition, and housing of millions of families.
-During the public comment period of the proposed role the campaign generated over 30,000 public comments in opposition to the rule.
-Since then, the campaign has focused on public education, community outreach, working with state and federal departments and officials.
+During the public comment period of the proposed rule the campaign generated over 30,000 public comments in opposition to the rule.
+After four years of struggle, PIF welcomed the Biden Administration’s revision of the public charge rule which restores access to most public benefits.

 PUBLIC COMMENTS